-- 1. HR determines that a new employee has been hired by a department and notifies DIT (including the IT Enterprise Security Department). - 2.
-The new employee is given a BSU email account.
-DIT assigns the standard basic information security awareness training based upon position/role.
-Additional training may be assigned by the information data steward, the new employee manager, or data owner based on specific employee role information sensitivity.
-(Ask Enterprise IT Security to assign the additional training). - 3.
-Upon completion of awareness training by the new employee, DIT grants the proper network access, which remain in effect until the employee leaves BSU.
+- 1. HR determines that a new employee has been hired by a department and enters the employee information into PeopleSoft application database. - 2.
+The new employee is given a BSU network account and email account based on the employee job function.
+DIT assigns the standard basic information security awareness training based upon position/role. - 3.
+The new employee completes awareness training each semester in a continuous program of awareness training.

-Information Access Philosophy - Access to "Public" information is not restricted with access controls that discriminate by specific user.
-For example, "Public" information is available on the BSU web site, and "Internal" information is available on the BSU intranet.
-Access to "Confidential" and/or "Restricted" information must be granted only when a legitimate business need has been demonstrated and job function profile access has been approved in advance by the information Owner.
-Access to special hardware and software must be restricted based on business need and job function profile.
-Restricted information is available on a very limited basis.
+Information Access Philosophy - Access to "Public" information is not restricted by access controls.
+For example, "Public" information is available on the BSU website, and "Internal" information is available on the BSU intranet.
+Access to "Confidential" and/or "Restricted" information must be granted only when a legitimate business need has been demonstrated, and job function profile access has been approved in advance by the information Owner.

 Information Access Approval Process - An employee's manager must initiate the access control approval process, and the privileges granted remain in effect until the employee's job function profile changes or the employee leaves BSU.
-If either of these two events occur, the manager must notify the PeopleSoft Enterprise Security Analyst in the Functional Support Team and Enterprise IT Security Departments immediately.
-All non-employees, contractors, consultants, temporaries, and outsourcing organizations must be authorized in the same manner.
-When the project is complete or when the non-employees stops working with BSU, the Department Manager must inform the PeopleSoft Enterprise Functional Support and Enterprise IT Security Departments must immediately revoke the privileges of these non-employees.
-The relevant data steward or manager must review the need for the continuing privileges of non-employees every three months.
+If either of these two events occur, the manager must notify the Human Resources Department who confirms the employee status to DIT.
+Additionally, for the PeopleSoft application (Campus Solutions and Financials) an employee job function profile change or employee separation must be reported to PeopleSoft Enterprise Security Analyst in the Functional Support Team.

+The Human Resources Department and IT Enterprise Security Department must approve all non-employees, contractors, consultants, for temporary access to the BSU network.